bird-house/birdhouse-workshop/docs/source/requirements/prepare.rst

 Well, this can happen ... you can easily get into troubles with resolving conda package dependencies.
-The easiest way to solve it is *tabula rasa* ... remove the conda environment at install it from new.
+The easiest way to solve it is *tabula rasa* ... remove the conda environment and install it from new.

 Deactivate the current environment (Linux and MacOS):